danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 ### Units

-Bit rate is expressed in Mbps and duration is in milliseconds.
+Bitrate is expressed in Mbps and duration is in milliseconds.

 ### Host Treatment

-The host chooses a video streaming bit rate at or below the signaled rate.
+The host chooses a video streaming bitrate at or below the signaled rate.

 The host may also choose to signal the received bitrate to the remote peer.
 The remote peer will adapt its transmission behavior to comply with the received bitrate.